Hondarrabi Zuri Grape Variety: A Basque Commodity

 Lees-stirring is a common feature in still white winemaking, particularly if the grower wants to market a premium label.
 Xarel-lo responds exceptionally well to this process called Bâtonnage, in addition to barrel maturation.
 The grape’s naturally high levels of resveratrol offer substantial protection against oxidation once the must has been converted into alcohol.
 Xarel-lo can absorb a surprising amount of new oak, adding structure and potency to an already textured wine style.
 Of course, one golden rule applies to every variety: too much barrique can obliterate terroir character and a “sense of place.”
 It must always be used with sensitivity and discretion.

 The heartland of premium Cava has always been Sant Sadurni d’Anoia.
 It is an achingly beautiful region, flanked by the dramatic peaks of Monserrat and characterized by undulating scenery bathed in Mediterranean sunshine.
 With a multitude of soils, microclimates, and grape varieties, the potential to make high-quality sparkling wine is almost limitless.
-For some producers, this remains their sole concern, cultivating grapes in a timeless landscape.
+This remains their sole concern for some producers, cultivating grapes in a timeless landscape.

 Yet the winds of change have been causing dramatic upheaval in this part of Catalunya.
 In addition to over 12 major wineries leaving the Cava DO (appellation council), increasing competition from categories like Prosecco has necessitated a marketing rethink.
 As a result, a growing number of producers are concurrently making still wines, often from the Xarel-lo grape.
 Penedès and Sant Sadurni d’Anoia are alive with the sounds of innovation, as influential figureheads like Albet I Noya push for greater regional demarcation and terroir stratification.